SymfonyCasts/30-days-last/sfcasts/twig-component.md

 Twig Components is a pure PHP library... and an easy way to think about it is: a fancier and more powerful way to do a Twig `include()`.

-Over in our browser, open the edit page in a new tab so we can see the full page instead of the modal.
-Then open the form for this: in `_form.html.twig`.
-As you can see, when you use Tailwind, creating a button is... kind of a lot of work.
+Over in our browser, open the edit page in a new tab so we can see the full page.
+Then open the form for this: `_form.html.twig`.
+When you use Tailwind, creating a button is... kind of a lot of work.
 Twig Components will help us centralize this.

 ## make:twig-component